openhab/openhab-addons/addons/binding/org.openhab.binding.nikohomecontrol/README.md

 `"Label"` is an optional label for the thing.

-`@ "Location"` is optional, and represents the location of the thing.
+`@ "Location"` is optional, and represents the location of the Thing.
 Auto-discovery would have assigned a value automatically.

 The `actionId` parameter is the unique ip Interface Object ID (`ipInterfaceObjectId`) as automatically assigned in the Niko Home Control Controller when programming the Niko Home Control system using the Niko Home Control programming software.
 It is not directly visible in the Niko Home Control programming or user software, but will be detected and automatically set by openHAB discovery.